PlaceOS/docs/overview/typescript.md

 The [TypeScript Handbook](https://www.TypeScriptlang.org/docs/handbook) provides detailed documentation specifically related to TypeScript.

-PlaceOS use [NX](https://nx.dev/) which is a suite of powerful tools to assist with testing and building Javascript Applications.
+PlaceOS use [NX](https://nx.dev/) which is a suite of powerful tools to assist with testing and building JavaScript Applications.

 NX adds [Jest](https://jestjs.io/) for Unit Testing and [Cypress](https://www.cypress.io/) for Integration and End-to-End Testing.